emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 ### Benefits

-The MVC implementation of `Resource` and `ResourceView` provide the building blocks for displaying, adding, and editing Kubernetes Resources, most importantly the CRD's (Custom Resource Definitions) that Ambassador uses to get input from users and communicate back to users.
+The MVC implementation of `Resource` (a `Model`) and `ResourceView` (a `View`) provide the building blocks for displaying, adding, and editing Kubernetes `Resources`, most importantly the CRD's (`Custom Resource Definitions`) that the Ambassador Edge Stack uses to get input from users and communicate back to users.

 There several different goals of using this kind of abstraction: